Dachau concentration camp: Memorial

 Between 1945 and 1948 when the camp was handed over to the Bavarian authorities, many accused war criminals and members of the SS were imprisoned at the camp.
-Owing to the severe refugee crisis mainly caused by the expulsions of ethnic Germans, the camp was used from late 1948 to house 2000 Germans from Czechoslovakia (mainly from the Sudetenland).
+Owing to the severe refugee crisis mainly caused by the expulsions of ethnic Germans, the camp was used from late 1948 to house some two thousand Germans from Czechoslovakia (mainly from the Sudetenland).
 This settlement was called Dachau-East and remained until the mid-1960s.
 During this time, former prisoners banded together to erect a memorial on the site of the camp.
 The display, which was reworked in 2003, follows the path of new arrivals to the camp.
 Two of the barracks have been rebuilt and one shows a cross-section of the entire history of the camp since the original barracks had to be torn down due to their poor condition when the memorial was built.
 The other 30 barracks are indicated by low cement curbs filled with pebbles.
+Visitors may now walk through the buildings and view the ovens used to cremate bodies, which hid the evidence of many deaths.